aureliojargas/sedparse/README.md

 ## Testing and code formatting

-The sedparse code is checked by pylint, formatted by [black](https://github.com/psf/black) and tested by the standard `unittest` and `doctest` Python modules.
+The sedparse code is checked by pylint, formatted by [black](https://github.com/psf/black), tested by the standard `unittest` and `doctest` Python modules, and full command lines are tested by [clitest](https://github.com/aureliojargas/clitest).

 The commands to run all of those are inside the [ci.sh](ci.sh) script.
 Just run it locally after every change: